Texas climate is a perfect place for yard fleas and pest control mistakes.

 Remember to move slow and take some time.
 Then you shine a flashlight on your socks to inspect for live fleas.

-Are you at risk of fleas infestations if you own a yard in Houston, Texas?
+Are You at Risk of Flea Infestations if You Own a Yard in Houston, Texas?

 Yes, especially if you own a pet.
 Or your neighbor has a dog or cat which comes to your yard often.